owainlewis/frequency/README.md

 * Run CI on your own private infrastructure
 * Utilise all the native Kubernetes tooling and security.

+## Tasks

+#### Pod Task

+Execute an arbitrary script inside a Pod.
+This is equivalent to a Jenkins job.

+#### Wait Task

+Execute a Pod and wait for some fixed duration.

+#### CI Task

+Similar to a Pod Task execept an init container will be used to perform a Git Clone of your source code.
+Similar to a Wercker or CircleCI type CI build.

 ## Sample build manifest

 Build manifests are kept inside your project source.
 The following example shows a build